 Choosing a diet or eating plan for yourself can be as frustrating as trying to live on the cabbage diet.
 If you are seeking to lose weight in preparation for harder workouts, consider first focusing simply on progressing into more difficult workouts (time and intensity) and eating a normal diet.

-Give the added increase is calorie expenditure a try for a few weeks.
+Give the added increase in caloric expenditure a try for a few weeks.
 If that is not working for you, try reducing portion sizes for a few weeks.
-If that is not working, try a well-balanced diet that includes all of the macronutrients (carbs, fat, protein) in a balanced way so that, when combined with your exercise routine, you can actually see weight loss.
+If that is not working, try a well-balanced diet that includes all of the macronutrients (carbs, fat, protein) in a balanced way so that, when combined with your exercise routine, you can lose weight.

 Consider the following question on weight loss and dieting:

-Stew, I'm trying to lose some weight so I can get into better shape for some more intense workouts.
+I'm trying to lose some weight so I can get into better shape for some more intense workouts.
 I was looking at this diet where you cut absolutely all carbs and sugar (except vegetables and some fruits), but what do you think?
 The diet also says I can't even have the bread from a sandwich if I'm eating one.
 Sounds kind of extreme, but I'm not sure.
-Since I've been working out pretty intensely and eating a lot better, I've actually lost close to ten pounds.
+Since I've been working out pretty intensely and eating a lot better, I've actually lost close to 10 pounds.
 I've lost weight, but I want to make sure I'm maximizing the amount I lose over time.